grafana/loki/docs/getting-started/get-logs-into-loki.md

 The following instructions should help you get started.

-1. If you haven't already, download a Promtail configuration file and put it in the same directory as promtail.exe.
+1. If you haven't already, download a Promtail configuration file and put it in the same directory as promtail binary.

 ```
 wget NEED DOWNLOAD LINK